plforacle/heatwave-lakehouse/stop-services/stop-services.md

     - Databases
     - MySQL
     - DB Systems
-2. Choose the **turbo** Compartment.
+2. Choose the **lakehouse** Compartment.
 A list of DB Systems is displayed.
     ![navigation mysql with instance](./images/navigation-mysql-with-instance.png "navigation mysql with instance")

 3. In the displayed Instance Click **Stop**.